slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ![](/assets/images/htb-writeup-oouch/Screenshot_5.png)

 There's also a contact section.
-Now that's pretty interesting because it could be a target for SQL injection or most likely an XSS since the page says the messages are read by an administrator.
+Now that's pretty interesting because it could be a target for an XSS since the page says the messages are forwarded to the administrator.

 ![](/assets/images/htb-writeup-oouch/Screenshot_6.png)